 To apply this credit, the student will turn in their FE Exam test entrance ticket to their advisor.

-Students who wish to complete additional EE Technical Electives are encouraged to do so as the Professional Enrichment Elective.
+Students majoring in EE who wish to complete additional EE Technical Electives are encouraged to do so as the Professional Enrichment Elective.
 Other, non-ECE courses may qualify, provided these are of appropriate scope.
 All EE students are strongly encouraged to confirm with their academic advisor the appropriateness of any potential Professional Enrichment Elective they wish to pursue.
+CPE students may also complete an additional Technical Elective from their CPE list.

 As always, students must meet all course prerequisites.
 Contact the major advisor for additional information.